aprole/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A command-line based Tic-Tac-Toe game in python.
+A command-line based Tic-Tac-Toe game written in Python 3.